lmos-ai/lmos-demo/README.md

 ```
 NAME               RESOLVE_STATUS
-de-oneapp-canary   RESOLVED
-de-oneapp-stable   RESOLVED
+acme-web-stable    RESOLVED
 ```

-The `RESOLVE_STATUS` of both channels has be `RESOLVED`, that means the required capabilities have been resolved.
+The `RESOLVE_STATUS` of the channel has to be `RESOLVED`, which means the required capabilities have been resolved.
 If the status is `UNRESOLVED`, you can check the reason with:

 ```
-kubectl get channel de-oneapp-stable -o yaml
+kubectl get channel acme-web-stable -o yaml
 ```

-The can list the resolved channelroutings with:
+You can list the resolved channelroutings with:

 ```
 kubectl get channelroutings